📚 Part of: BMET Resource Hub › Specs & Selection

 GE Healthcare IBP Cable Pinout

 GE monitors (CARESCAPE, Solar, Dash) use an 11-pin proprietary IBP connector.
-Dual-channel configurations available.
+Dual-channel configurations are available.

 | Transducer End | MedLinket Part | Notes |